Understanding Audiences for the Contemporary Arts

 Want to find out more?

-If you would like to stay in touch with our progress or participate in our research, please sign up to our UACA mailing list (via the sidebar on this page), like us on Facebook or follow us on Twitter.
-You can find out more about our events here.
+If you would like to stay in touch with the outcomes of this project, please sign up to our UACA mailing list (via the sidebar on this page).
+You can also keep in touch with us, and future SPARC projects, by following us on Facebook or Twitter @SPARCsheffield, or you can email us at firstname.lastname@example.org,

-Find out more about the project team here.
+Find out more about the UACA team here.